akhilphenom/Talk-to-any-Socket-with-GUI-/README.md

 I've used WinForms in Visual Studio.
 Making a real time executable GUI is always easy with Visual Studio.
 Code is self-explanaratory, try it yourself

+Entire project is described in detail in ppt and also the report pdf.
+Do check on that too